Grand Falls-Windsor: Sights

-Mary March Provincial Museum in Grand Falls, 24 Catherine St., shows exhibits about the Beothuk people, geology, regional industry and natural history.
-It is named for Demasduit's European given name.
+Demasduit Regional Museum in Grand Falls, 24 Catherine St., shows exhibits about the Beothuk people, geology, regional industry and natural history.
+It was previously referred to as Mary March Provincial Museum, after Demasduit's anglicized name, and was changed out of respect in 2021.
 A locomotive of the Newfoundland Railway which was closed down in 1988 can be seen in front of the museum.
-The Salmonid Interpretation Centre at the grand falls is worth a visit as well Also every year in summer, the Salmon Festival is held, which has had performances by Aerosmith, Kiss, and The Eagles.
+The Salmonid Interpretation Centre at the Grand Falls is noteworthy as well Also every year in summer the Salmon Festival is held; it has had performances by Aerosmith, Kiss, and The Eagles.

 Harmsworth Hall

-It was constructed by the Anglo-Newfoundland Development Company (AND) in 1929.
-The AND Company was one of the most important companies in Newfoundland in the early part of the 20th century.
+Harmsworth Hall was constructed by the Anglo-Newfoundland Development Company in 1929.
+This was one of the most important companies in Newfoundland in the early part of the 20th century.
 It was largely responsible for the development of Grand Falls as a town with the creation of a pulp-and-paper mill.
 The company named the hall after one of the original owners of the mill, and for decades it served the community as a theatre, playhouse and meeting hall.

 The Town of Grand Falls was incorporated in 1963, and the company gave the building to the new municipality as a town hall.
 Since then, the city council has renovated the interior to include offices and council chambers.
 The hall still operates as the offices for the Town of Grand Falls-Windsor.

 The hall has a wood frame with a brick exterior and stands two storeys tall.
 It has roof trim moulding, copper flashing and large arched windows that overlook High Street, the main street in Grand Falls.
 It has concrete lintels over the doors and windows, and the centre portion of the hall features a peaked roof.

 Harmsworth Hall became a Registered Heritage Structure in 1998.
 It is one of very few heritage structures in central Newfoundland.